dmsc/fastbasic/manual.md

   A slightly modified usage of the
-  FOR/NEXT loop allows for excluding the variable name from NEXT.
+  FOR/NEXT loop allows for excluding the variable name from NEXT; this is required if _var_ is an array.

-  This is an example of of NEXT
+  This is an example of NEXT without
-  variable exclusion:
+  variable:

       ' sample of FOR/NEXT loop without
       ' NEXT variable name